rahultumpala/rahultumpala.github.io/README.md

-Hi reader, I'm Rahul Tumpala.
+Hello, I'm Rahul Tumpala.

-I am teaching myself computer science along with other amazing things.
+I'm teaching myself computer science along with other amazing things.

-In this blog, you’ll find posts about stuff I’m fascinated about.
+In this blog, you’ll find posts about stuff I’m fascinated about and a few things in general.